-MANDATORY EMT ADVISING SESSION FOR Fall 2014
+MANDATORY ADVISING SESSION FOR FALL 2016

 It is hard to imagine the scene of a bad car accident, natural disaster or medical crisis at home without an ambulance in the picture.
 Emergency Medical Technicians and Paramedics have become a vital part of both our public safety and health care systems.
 Responding to emergencies, administering care and saving lives is exciting.
 It also is difficult and stressful.
 But this demanding profession is always in demand, especially in cities and private ambulance services.
 Volunteer State Community College offers training for entry-level EMTs as well as paramedics.

 Volunteer State Community College offers both entry-level and advanced training for emergency responders.
 Students also have the option of continuing their studies and earning an Associate’s of Applied Science degree.

 The Emergency Medical Technician technical certificate program is the required course of studies designed to prepare students for entry-level positions as professional medical care providers in a pre-hospital setting such as an ambulance service.